alistairjohnstone/alistairjohnstone.github.io/_posts/2020-06-30-using-facebook-prophet-in-google-sheets.md

 <amp-img src="/assets/images/sheets-prophet-data-flow.png" width="1403" height="693" layout="responsive"></amp-img>

-As you can see it’s pretty straightforward, the user fills in the custom function and those variables are sent off to our Python script for forecasting and the results returned to Google Sheets.
+The user fills in the custom function and those variables are sent off to our Python script for forecasting and the results returned to Google Sheets.

 ## Get started by building your own API with Python

-We’ll be building our own API using FastAPI, which is a modern, fast (high-performance), web framework for building APIs with Python.
-This will take parameters from the Google Sheets function and do all the forecasting in the background with Facebook Prophet:
+We’ll be building our own API using [FastAPI](https://fastapi.tiangolo.com/), which is a modern, fast (high-performance), web framework for building APIs with Python.
+This will take parameters from the Google Sheets function and do all the forecasting in the background with Facebook Prophet.
+I won't go in to how to use FastAPI but you can read all you need to know [here](https://fastapi.tiangolo.com/).

 {% highlight python %}
 from fastapi import FastAPI